Anatoli Neželski: Early life

 Neželski was born in 1951.
-In his youth, he was employed on fishing boats and traveled around various sea ports, before changing professions to work in a plywood and furniture factory.
+In his youth, he was employed on fishing boats and travelled around various seaports, before changing professions to work in a plywood and furniture factory.
 While employed at the factory, Neželski, who had a lifelong interest in firearms, manufactured himself a pistol which he would later use in the killings.
 Around this time, he married a local woman, but the couple soon divorced, with his ex-wife describing Neželski as a religious fanatic who attended the Alexander Nevsky Cathedral every morning so he could pray to God.
 After their divorce, Neželski began working as a security guard at a shop in Priisle, but also served as a druzhinnik whenever possible.

 Murders and flight

 As his financial situation gradually started to worsen, Neželski decided that he should turn to robberies to survive, using his experience as a druzhinnik and knowledge of police procedures to avoid getting caught.
-On June 27, 1994, he went to his ex-wife's home on Baltic Sea Road in Lasnamäe and broke inside.
+On 27 June 1994, he went to his ex-wife's home on Läänemere tee in Lasnamäe and broke inside.
 There, he threw out her new boyfriend, 26-year-old Gennadi, who was visiting at the time.
-When Gennadi attempted to get back inside, Neželski grabbed his self made pistol and killed him on the spot.
+When Gennadi attempted to get back inside, Neželski grabbed his self-made pistol and killed him on the spot.

-On August 31st, 1994, Neželski attempted to rob the Antonius bureau de change on Luise Street, but was met with resistance from the head manager, 31-year-old Jüri.
+On 31 August 1994, Neželski attempted to rob the Antonius bureau de change on Luise Street, but was met with resistance from the head manager, 31-year-old Jüri.
 The two men exchanged gunfire, with Anatoli suffering injuries to the leg and Jüri being killed on the spot with two revolver shots.
 Neželski was unable to steal any money from the venue, as he was forced to flee from the crime scene.

-The final crime occurred two years later, on March 7, 1996.
+The final crime occurred two years later, on 7 March 1996.
 On that day, Neželski entered the main building of the Hansabank on Liivalaia Street, and attempted to extort the 48-year-old Rita, an accountant for AS Pesutehnika, for all her money.
 When the woman retaliated, she was shot with a Chinese-manufactured TT pistol which her killer had recently bought from a market.
 He then stole a bag containing a total of 49,000 krooni and went into hiding, first staying with an acquaintance on Nisu Street, whom he repaid by repairing his apartment, using the stolen money to pay off his debts and living expenses.
 Over the next two years, Neželski avoided capture by constantly changing his hideouts and stealing food from stores in order to survive.